abhikr3195/Graph/README.md

 ## Types of edges
 1.Undirected Weighted Edges<br>
--A simple network of friends,bi-directional roads.
+-A simple network of friends,bi-directional roads.<br>
 2.Directed Weighted Edges<br>
--One way Distance from one end to another end.
+-One way Distance from one end to another end.<br>
-3.Bi-Directional Weighted Edges
+3.Bi-Directional Weighted Edges<br>
--Flight cost from mumbai to delhi and delhi to mumbai.
+-Flight cost from mumbai to delhi and delhi to mumbai.<br>

 ## No of edges in Graph
 1.Complete Graph<br>